-- actual or anticipated variations in our quarterly operating results or dividends; - changes in our earnings estimates, failure to meet earnings or operating results expectations of public market analysts and investors, or publication of research reports about us or the real estate specialty finance industry; - increases in market interest rates that lead purchasers of our common shares to demand a higher yield; - passage of legislation, changes in applicable law, court rulings, enforcement actions or other regulatory developments that adversely affect us or our industry; - changes in government policies or changes in timing of implementation of government policies, including with respect to Fannie Mae, Freddie Mac, and Ginnie Mae; - changes in market valuations of similar companies; - adverse market reaction to any increased indebtedness we incur in the future; - additions or departures of key management personnel; - · actions by shareholders; - speculation in the press or investment community; - general market and economic conditions; - · our operating performance and the performance of other similar companies; and - changes in accounting principles.
+- actual or anticipated variations in our quarterly operating results or dividends; - changes in our earnings estimates, failure to meet earnings or operating results expectations of public market analysts and investors, or publication of research reports about us or the real estate specialty finance industry; - increases in market interest rates that lead purchasers of our common shares to demand a higher yield; - repurchases and issuance by us of our common shares; - passage of legislation, changes in applicable law, court rulings, enforcement actions or other regulatory developments that adversely affect us or our industry; - changes in government policies or changes in timing of implementation of government policies, including with respect to Fannie Mae, Freddie Mac, and Ginnie Mae; - changes in market valuations of similar companies; - adverse market reaction to any increased indebtedness we incur in the future; - · additions or departures of key management personnel; - · actions by shareholders; - speculation in the press or investment community; - · general market and economic conditions; - · our operating performance and the performance of other similar companies; and - changes in accounting principles.

-Future offerings of debt or equity securities may adversely affect the market price of our common shares.
+Future offerings of debt or equity securities may adversely affect the market price of our securities.

-In the future, we may attempt to increase our capital resources by making offerings of debt or additional offerings of equity securities, including commercial paper, medium-term notes, senior or subordinated notes, convertible securities, and classes of preferred shares.
-If we decide to issue senior securities in the future, it is likely that they will be governed by an indenture or other instrument containing covenants restricting our operating flexibility.
+In the future, we may attempt to increase our capital resources by making additional offerings of debt or equity securities, including commercial paper, medium-term notes, senior or subordinated notes, convertible securities, and classes of preferred shares.
+If we decide to issue additional senior securities in the future, it is likely that they will be governed by an indenture or other instrument containing covenants restricting our operating flexibility.
 Holders of senior securities may be granted specific rights, including the right to hold a perfected security interest in certain of our assets, the right to accelerate payments due under an indenture, rights to restrict dividend payments, and rights to require approval to sell assets.
-Additionally, any convertible or exchangeable securities that we issue in the future may have rights, preferences, and privileges more favorable than those of our common shares and may result in dilution of owners of our common shares.
+Additionally, any convertible or exchangeable securities that we issue in the future may have rights, preferences, and privileges more favorable than those of our then-outstanding securities and could dilute our existing shareholders.
 We and, indirectly, our shareholders, will bear the cost of issuing and servicing such securities.
 Upon liquidation, holders of our debt securities and preferred shares, and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common shares.
-Additional equity offerings may dilute the holdings of our existing shareholders or reduce the market price of our common shares, or both.
-Our preferred shares, if issued, could have a preference on liquidating distributions or a preference on dividend payments that could limit our ability to make a dividend distribution to the holders of our common shares.
-Because our decision to issue securities in any future offerings.
-Thus, holders of our common shares bear the risk of our future offerings reducing the market price of our common shares and diluting their share holdings in us.
+Additional equity offerings, including offerings of our common shares or other securities convertible into our common shares, may dilute the holdings of our existing shareholders or reduce the market price of our existing equity securities, or both.
+We cannot predict the effect, if any, of future sales of our common shares or other securities convertible into our common shares, or the availability of such securities for future sales, on the market price of our common shares.
+Sales of substantial amounts of our common shares or other securities convertible into our common shares, or the perception that such sales could occur, may adversely affect the prevailing market price for our common shares.
+Our preferred shares, if issued, could have a pr on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing, or nature of our future offerings.
+Thus, holders of our securities bear the risk of our future offerings reducing the market price our securities and, in the case of holders of our equity securities, diluting their holdings.